What Is a Debt Validation Letter and When Should You Get One?

 Next steps after you send a debt verification request

-Under the FDCPA, the collection agency can’t contact you regarding the debt until they’ve provided the verification of the debt.
-They may stop the collection efforts from there if there’s not enough information available.
-If you do receive documentation, make sure you review it carefully and compare it to your own records.
+Once you send a debt verification request, the debt collection agency should respond with the requested documentation.
+Under the FDCPA, the collection agency can’t contact you regarding the debt until it has provided verification of the debt.
+It may stop the collection efforts from there if there’s not enough information available.

+If you receive documentation, make sure you review it carefully and compare it to your own records.
 If the debt is valid, it’s possible you can negotiate for a partial amount or request to set up a payment plan.

 FAQ